d7sd6u/obsidian-reveal-folded/README.md

 # Reveal Folded

-Adds a command that reveals current file while collapsing every other tree item.
+Adds a command that reveals the current file while collapsing all other tree items.

 https://github.com/user-attachments/assets/7169035f-361e-4e6f-91cf-99dbd210a1e9

 ## Other plugins

-- [lazy-cached-vault-load](https://github.com/d7sd6u/obsidian-lazy-cached-vault-load) - reduce startup time on mobile to 2-3s even with 30k+ notes vault
+- [lazy-cached-vault-load](https://github.com/d7sd6u/obsidian-lazy-cached-vault-load) - Reduces startup time on mobile to 2-3 seconds, even with a vault containing 30k+ notes.
+- [reveal-folded](https://github.com/d7sd6u/obsidian-reveal-folded) - Adds a command that reveals the current file in the file explorer while collapsing all other items.
-- [auto-folder-note-paste](https://github.com/d7sd6u/obsidian-auto-folder-note-paste) - makes sure your attachments are "inside" your note on paste and drag'n'drop by making your note a folder note
+- [auto-folder-note-paste](https://github.com/d7sd6u/obsidian-auto-folder-note-paste) - Ensures your attachments are placed inside your note when pasting or using drag-and-drop by converting your note into a folder note.
-- [folders-graph](https://github.com/d7sd6u/obsidian-folders-graph) - adds folders as nodes to graph views
+- [folders-graph](https://github.com/d7sd6u/obsidian-folders-graph) - Adds folders as nodes in graph views.
-- [hide-index-files](https://github.com/d7sd6u/obsidian-hide-index-files) - hide folder notes (index files) from file explorer
+- [hide-index-files](https://github.com/d7sd6u/obsidian-hide-index-files) - Hides folder notes (index files) from the file explorer.
-- [crosslink-advanced](https://github.com/d7sd6u/obsidian-crosslink-advanced) - adds commands to deal with [ftags](https://github.com/d7sd6u/obsidian-lazy-cached-vault-load?tab=readme-ov-file#wait-a-minute-what-are-folderindex-notes-what-are-ftags-what-do-you-mean-annexed)-oriented vaults: add ftags, create child note, open random unftagged file, etc.
+- [crosslink-advanced](https://github.com/d7sd6u/obsidian-crosslink-advanced) - Adds commands for managing [ftags](https://github.com/d7sd6u/obsidian-lazy-cached-vault-load?tab=readme-ov-file#wait-a-minute-what-are-folderindex-notes-what-are-ftags-what-do-you-mean-annexed)-oriented vaults: adding ftags, creating child notes, opening random unftagged file, etc.
-- [virtual-dirs](https://github.com/d7sd6u/obsidian-virtual-dirs) - adds "virtual" folder files / folder indexes.
-You can open them, you can search for them, but they do not take space and "materialise" whenever you want a _real_ folder note
+- [virtual-dirs](https://github.com/d7sd6u/obsidian-virtual-dirs) - Adds 'virtual' folder files or folder indexes.
+You can open and search for them, but they do not take up space and 'materialize' whenever you need a real folder note.
 - [viewer-ftags](https://github.com/d7sd6u/obsidian-viewer-ftags) - add ftags as chips on top of markdown/file editors/previews.
 And children as differently styled chips too!
-- [git-annex-autofetch](https://github.com/d7sd6u/obsidian-git-annex-autofetch) - lets you open annexed but not present files as if they were right on your device (basically, NFS/overlay-fs hybrid in your Obsidian)
+- [git-annex-autofetch](https://github.com/d7sd6u/obsidian-git-annex-autofetch) - Allows you to open annexed files that are not locally present as if they were on your device (essentially, an NFS/overlay-fs hybrid in Obsidian).

 ## Contributing

 Issues and patches are welcome.
-This plugin is intended to be used with other plugins and I would try to do my best to support this use case, but I retain the right to refuse supporting any given plugin for arbitrary reasons.
+This plugin is designed to work with other plugins, and I will do my best to support this use case.
+However, I reserve the right to refuse support for any plugin at my discretion.